 The research project MoVe IT! has carried out a cost-benefit analysis for the refitting of cargo vessels.
 A detailed version of the results is available here.

-The funding programme for green inland waterway vessels ran from July 1, 2014 to May 31, 2017, ongoing funding projects will be processed until November 30, 2018.
-The aid scheme was processed in calls, deadline for the last call was March 3, 2017.
-Funding is processed by via donau - Österreichische Wasserstraßen-Gesellschaft mbH.
+The funding programme for green inland waterway vessels ran from 1 June 2014 until 31 May 2017, ongoing funding projects were processed until 30 November 2018.
+Funding was processed by viadonau – Austrian Waterway Company.

 Within the aid scheme for green inland waterway vessels, conversions were funded which increased safety, e.g. modernisation of safety equipment and fire protection systems, conversion from single hull to double hull for the transport of dangerous goods or the installation of bow thrusters which enhance manoeuvrability and thus safety and contribute to fuel savings.
 Conversions for optimised propulsion systems were funded as well, e.g. installation of kort nozzles which also contribute to fuel savings.